New Suzuki Hayabusa for 2020 according to Japanese bike mag Young Machine (almost definitely)…

 There’s also the suggestion that there might be a new electronically-adjustable suspension system, with variable ride height, perhaps based on the Showa EERA system shown off at the Milan show last year.
 That was aimed at big adventure bikes, but we can sort of see the point here – US custom fans can slam their Busas down low for cruising or drag racing, then lift it up a bit to get over the speed humps outside the biker caff.

 That aside, there’s the usual wishlist – IMU-based rider aids packages as seen on the GSX-R1000, more modern clocks, though they reckon there’ll be no turbo or supercharger wizardry this time.
 If we’re adding to the list, we’d not be averse to the GSX-R’s variable valve system too…

 Young Machine’s CGI graphics show what’s very much a Hayabusa, with a suitable upgrade in styling and tech.
 Will we be looking at something like this, in the metal, later in the year?
-Here’s hoping…Enjoy more Fast Bikes reading in the four-weekly magazine.
+Here’s hoping…Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.